POS Reconciliation & How It’s Done in 7 Steps

 - Use integrated credit card processing: When you use the best POS hardware, you should see few errors because they typically include integrated payment processing terminals.
 The fewer tasks employees have to do manually, the fewer errors you’ll see.

-- Have a manager conduct audits: As the owner, you could perform POS reconciliation, or you could assign the task to a manager, department head, or even your accountant.
+- Have a manager conduct audits: As the owner, you could perform POS reconciliation, or you could assign the task to a trusted manager, department head, or even your accountant.

 - Open with the same amount of cash every day: Start each day with the same amount of cash on hand and the same amount of cash in each till.
 This makes it much easier to spot overages and other errors at the end of the day or shift.

 - Tailor procedures to your business: Small retailers and service businesses may review all the day’s transactions on a single transaction report.
 Restaurants and retailers with multiple tills and cashiers, however, will typically audit their cash and credit card transactions by staff member.
 This breaks up the reconciliation tasks into smaller chunks throughout the day, as you’ll reconcile each POS and till as your payment-processing staff members complete their shifts and clock out.
+Whichever procedure you decide to adopt, ensure that you perform reconciliation regularly and account for every dollar that changes hands.

 - Be consistent: If you want to do daily POS reconciliation, don’t skip a day.
 Smaller businesses that process fewer payments may opt to reconcile weekly, bimonthly, or monthly.